ivanbrugere/ehrdc/app/README.md

 # Synthetic EHR Data Evaluation Pipeline

-This readme outlines the running of the evaluation pipeline for generative EHR models, on binary prediction targets.
+This readme outlines the running of the evaluation pipeline for generative EHR models, on binary or continuous features, for binary prediction targets.

 ### Prerequisites

-The prerequisites are ideally installed into a docker environment using the included Docker file.
-Or can be installed manually:
+This pipeline depends on the following non-standard libraries:

 ```
 catboost